-In the last few years, the University of Valencia has been named as the second academic institution in Spain with the most student interchanges within Spain.
-We think our university should continue with creative activities to enrich the experience of a year abroad.
+In the last few years, the University of Valencia has been named as the second academic institution in Spain with the most exchange students in Spain.
+We thought our university should continue to have creative activities to enrich the experience of a year abroad.

-Nowadays, with an advance towards a European program for education, we also find the opportunity to move towards a united Europe through the increase in knowledge gained from the experience of education.
-These experiences accompany the creation of superior forms of education.
+Nowadays, when we talk about a European education space, we should also find in it the opportunity to move towards a united Europe through the increase in knowledge gained from experience in education.
+These experiences should accompany the creation of any superior education.

 It was therefore considered the perfect opportunity to create a network of European Universities which could form an interchange of theatrical experiences, fundamentally formed by Erasmus students.
-Because, this is also Europe – actors of various countries representing a text in a language which isn’t theirs and presenting this in front of the European public.
+This is Europe: actors of various countries representing a text in a language which isn’t their own and presenting it in front of the European public.

-We think that the University of Valencia was the best candidate to be the European headquarters, as it is already highly multicultural and this project serves to improve the image we already have of the excellence of this institution.
+We think that the University of Valencia was the best candidate to be the European headquarters, as it is already highly multicultural, and this project serves to improve the image we already have of international excellence of this institution.

-During the first weeks of the life of this project, a feature of the scheme of work was to organise a show to coincide with the Erasmus courses.
-It was decided to have two shows every year, one in each academic semester whilst working towards a grand ‘espectaculo’ at the end of the year which could allow the company to conduct an autonomous, Spanish and European tour.
+During the first weeks of life of this project, a plan was drawn to organise the steps of each Escena Erasmus course.
+It was decided to have two shows every year, one in each academic semester whilst working towards a grand ‘espectáculo’ at the end of the year that could allow the company to conduct an autonomous, national and European tour.

-The final show of every semester aims to put all the skills learnt throughout them into practise whilst giving the students the opportunity to understand and practise theatre in small productions.
-In addition the students gain the basic notions of theatre in order to produce a show (the idea of the show, directing, scenography, costumes, audio and lights, production, publicity etc).
+The final show of every semester aims to put all the skills learnt into practice while giving the students the opportunity to understand and practice theatre in small productions.
+In addition, the students gain the basic notions of theatre in order to produce a show (the idea of the show, directing, scenography, costumes, audio and lights, production, publicity etc).

-Since the beginning of this project it was decided that the final show of every workshop must maintain the European spirit of Escena Erasmus and therefore European Dramatic Literature is a constant player, and has been explored thoroughly.
-This year we chose German Drama from the beginning of the twentieth century, from the Authors of Karl Valentin and Bertolt Brecht.
-From this beginning we produced the shows ‘Karl Cabaret’ and ‘Bar Brecht’ which were shown in the Muntaner Auditorium of the Main College ‘Luis Vives’ of the University of Valencia.
+Since the beginning of this project it was decided that the final show of every workshop must maintain the European spirit of Escena Erasmus and therefore European dramatic literature is essential and has been explored thoroughly.
+This year we chose German drama from the beginning of the twentieth century, from the Authors of Karl Valentin and Bertolt Brecht.
+From them we produced the shows ‘Karl Cabaret’ and ‘Bar Brecht’ which were shown in the Muntaner Auditorium of the Colegio Mayor ‘Luis Vives’ of the University of Valencia.